Orthodox, Orthodoxy

 Orthodoxy Is Not Necessarily a Clean Bill of Health

-In reference to the above quote it should be noted that some individuals, movements, organizations, churches and denominations are faithful to biblical teaching and to orthodoxy only to a bare minimum.
 Many who adhere to the bare minimum of biblical orthodoxy also promote aberrant, unorthodox, extra-biblical and/or otherwise unbiblical teachings and practices – and some even descend into heresy.

 Some individuals, churches and movements whose Statement of Faith appears orthodox nevertheless in practice deny and/or change one or more of the essential doctrines of the Christian faith (see: cult of Christianity).
-Others who claim to subscribe to biblical orthodoxy are so far off in other teachings and practices that their ministries have turned spiritually abusive.

 Articles